School Direct Teacher Training

 School Direct is a fast growing route into teaching.
 It typically suits people who are keen to spend the maximum time in the classroom during their training year and feel part of the school community.

-The Northworthy Alliance works in partnership with the University of Derby, an ‘Outstanding' provider, to deliver a first class, school-based route in to Secondary teaching.
+The Northworthy Alliance works in partnership with the University of Derby, an ‘Outstanding' provider, to deliver a first class, school-based route in to teaching.
 We offer opportunities to train across a wide range of subject areas.
 You will be trained in a highly supportive and aspirational environment and will develop the rigour, professional knowledge, understanding and skills necessary for the delivery of creative, purposeful and challenging teaching and learning.

 The Northworthy Alliance is a fantastic place to work and train.
 The Alliance Partnership has a vision which is straightforward, but powerful – ‘the highest standards of education and care'.